pinobatch/hello-world/Xubuntu_setup.md

 Other personalizations
 ----------------------

 Download [Jester] from Dafont.
-Then install it:
+Then install it, either by opening the font in the file manager and clicking Install or by copying it into `~/.local/share/fonts`:

-    mkdir -p ~/.fonts
+    mkdir -p ~/.local/share/fonts
-    cd ~/.fonts
+    cd ~/.local/share/fonts
     unzip ~/Downloads/jester.zip
     ls

 Make sure `Jester.ttf` shows up in the list.
-Then spray it over the rest of the UI:
+Then spray it over the rest of the UI in three panels under Start > Settings:

 * In Appearance, set the default font to Jester 10.
 * In Window Manager, set the title font to Jester Bold 10 and the